GeneMatch with a sperm donor or an egg donor

 Your report result will state: “No incompatibility is observed.”

-You and the potential donor both carry mutations in the same gene.
+You and the donor both carry mutations in the same gene.
 This increases the risk of passing on a hereditary disease to your child if you choose this donor.

 Your report result will state: “Incompatibility is observed.”